Azerbaijan country profile

 President: Ilham Aliyev

-In 2016 voters in a referendum approved constitutional changes to extend the powers of the president - including a controversial proposal to lower of the age limit for presidential candidates.
-The opposition said the move was aimed at cementing the rule of President Aliyev's family, with his 19-year-old-son seen as a potential heir.
+In 2016 a referendum extended the powers of the president - including a controversial proposal to lower of the age limit for presidential candidates.
+The opposition said the move was aimed at cementing the rule of President Aliyev's family, with his 19-year-old-son as a potential heir.

 Some key dates in Azerbaijan's history: